Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 # ... or if all config files are in the current working directory named as above ...

 shipyard pool add --configdir .

+# ... or use environment variables instead

+SHIPYARD_CONFIGDIR=. shipyard pool add
 ```
 The above invocation will add the pool specified to the Batch account.
 Notice
 that the options and shared options are given after the command and